szczurek9/Legends-of-Wpierdol/README.md

 - NOW it has arrow choice selection!
 No more typing numbers!
 - UI has become more colorful!
 ### *Become a Legend!*
+- Choose your class: Be an Assasin, Mage, Tank or Samurai!
 - Encounter harder enemies as the game goes on
 - Get new crazy weapons or use your spells to destroy everything!
 - WPIERDOL your enemies to show who is the boss